InBrain-Electronics-Lab/InBrain-Electronics-Lab/team/index.md

 ---
-title: Lab Members
+title: Our Team
 nav:
   order: 3
   tooltip: About our lab
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Lab
+# {% include icon.html icon="fa-solid fa-users" %}A small but mighty team makes up the InBrain Electronics Lab!

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 {% include section.html %}